besnik/tutorials/docker-mediawiki/readme.md

 Create directory that will hold all persisted data related to media wiki.

-For purpose of this tutorial we will create it in home directory of the user:
+For purpose of this tutorial we will create it in `/home/[user]/` directory of the user:

 `mkdir ~/mediawiki`

-Note in test or production system you want to create this folder in /srv/ directory that fits this purpose.
+Note in test or production system you want to create this folder in `/srv/` directory that fits this purpose!

 Next we will create following sub-directories under `mediawiki` directory: